szkjn/resume/README.md

 Hi all,

-I'm Jun Suzuki, half-french, half-japanese ex-opera singer, with a background in digital, sound and installation art freshly graduated from a Machine Learning & Data Analysis course at Epitech Coding Academy (2021).
+I'm Jun Suzuki 1/2-french, 1/2-japanese ex-opera singer, with a background in digital, sound and installation art freshly graduated from Epitech Coding Academy

-Currently in the process of changing the course of my life towards an interdisciplinary tech career !
+Machine Learning & Data Analysis 2021 course.

-Therefore, **I'm looking for a 3 to 6 months internship** to consolidate my training in a challenging and collaborative work environment.
+I'm currently looking for a **3 to 6 months internship** to consolidate my training in a challenging and collaborative work environment.

 Download my resume below:
 [Jun-Suzuki-in-a-nutshell.pdf](https://github.com/szkjn/resume/files/7368401/CV_ML_OCT2021_v1.2.pdf)